ART CLEVELAND PLAY THERAPY ENDOWMENT SCHOLARSHIP - Fund #8557

 CHERYL ROLAND ENDOWED SCHOLARSHIP – Fund # 7240

 Cherie Rowland established this scholarship, first awarded in 2013.
 Cherie is an alumna and a strong advocate for women.
-Graduate students with an expressed interest in women's issues are eligible for this award.
+Graduate students interested in women's issues are eligible for this award.

-This scholarship serves as a lasting tribute to donor Judy Hefren's son, Christopher.
+This scholarship is a lasting tribute to donor Judy Hefren's son, Christopher.
 It supports doctoral candidates whose primary research focus is Child Welfare.

 CITRUS HEALTH NETWORK SCHOLARSHIP – Fund #5286